Mariama Bâ: Personal life and later years

-Bâ passed away on August 17, 1981, after a long battle with lung cancer.
-Sadly, her death came just before the publication of her second novel, Un Chant écarlate (Scarlet Song).
-This novel explores the tragic love story between two individuals from different ethnic and cultural backgrounds, whose relationship is ultimately destroyed by the pressures of tradition, societal expectations, and prejudice.
-Through this work, Bâ continued her profound critique of patriarchal and cultural constraints, using the lovers’ doomed union as a symbol of the struggles between modernity and tradition in postcolonial African society.
+Bâ died of lung cancer on August 17, 1981.
+Her death came before the publication of her second novel, Un Chant écarlate (Scarlet Song).
+This novel explores the relationship between two individuals from different ethnic and cultural backgrounds, who struggle with the pressures of their tradition, societal expectations, and prejudice.
+Through this work, Bâ continued her critique of patriarchal and cultural constraints, symbolising the hardships people, especially women, faced between modernity and tradition in postcolonial African society.